gbezyuk/vuejs.org/src/v2/guide/comparison.md

 Then you can start writing Vue code and even ship the minified version to production without feeling guilty or having to worry about performance problems.

 Since you don't need to know about JSX, ES2015, or build systems to get started with Vue, it also typically takes developers less than a day reading [the guide](./) to learn enough to build non-trivial applications.

+A probably more important distinction is that Vue is intentionally designed to be incrementally adoptable, and thus seems to be easier for existing apps to migrate.

 ### Native Rendering